dotlang/language/README.md

 7. `seq` type represents a block of memory space with elements of the same type.
 You can use a sequence literal (Example 4) or a function from core to initialize these variables.
 This type can be used to represent an array or list or any other data structure.
 8. You can use range generator operator `..` to create sequence literals (Example 5).
 9. A sequence literal which contains other sequence literals, can either be parsed as is, or destruct inner sequences and create a larger sequence.
 (Example 6 and 7).
 In example 7, result is a seqence of integers `1, 2, 3, 4, 5, 6`.
-10. Core provices functions to extract part of a sequence as another sequence (Like array slice).
+10. Core provides functions to extract part of a sequence as another sequence (Like array slice).
 11. Referring to an index outside sequence will cause a runtime error.(Example 8 for reading from a sequence).

 **Examples**